 Monthly reports will focus on activities and records from that month prior, and if no change from previous month will not repeat that information.
+At the completion of works no further reporting will be undertaken.

 6.4 Construction Monitoring Program